foriequal0/pod-graceful-drain/README.md

 Another goal of it is making sure it won't affect common tasks such as deployment rollout, or `kubectl drain`.
 By removing labels, which isolates the pod from the replicasets, rollout process will continue as the pod was terminated, without actually terminating it.
-It modifies the requested `pods/eviction`, which usually made during the `kubectl drin`, to be dry-run, then it isolates and eventually terminates the pod.
+It modifies the requested `pods/eviction`, which usually made during the `kubectl drain`, to be dry-run, then it isolates and eventually terminates the pod.

 I find that this is more 'graceful' than the brutal `sleep`.
 It can still feel like ad-hoc, and hacky, but the duct tapes are okay if they are hidden in the wall (until they leak).